-- 1. For its official communications the OPCW shall enjoy, in the territory of the Republic of Panama and as far as may be compatible with any international conventions, regulations and arrangements to which the Republic of Panama adheres, treatment not less favourable than that accorded by the Government of the Republic of Panama to any other Government, including the latter's diplomatic mission, in the matter of priorities, rates and taxes for post and telecommunications, and press rates for information to the media. - 2.
+- 1. For its official communications the OPCW shall enjoy, in the territory of Georgia and as far as may be compatible with any international conventions, regulations and arrangements to which Georgia adheres, treatment not less favourable than that accorded by the Government of Georgia to any other Government, including the latter's diplomatic mission, in the matter of priorities, rates and taxes for post and telecommunications, and press rates for information to the media. - 2.
 No censorship shall be applied to the official correspondence and other official communications of the OPCW.
 The OPCW shall have the right to use codes and to dispatch and receive correspondence and other official communications by courier or in sealed bags, which shall have the same privileges and immunities as diplomatic couriers and bags.
-Nothing in this paragraph shall be construed to preclude the adoption of appropriate security precautions to be determined by agreement between the State Party and the OPCW. - 3.
-The Republic of Panama recognises the right of the OPCW to publish and broadcast freely within the territory of the Republic of Panama for purposes specified in the Convention. - 4.
+Nothing in this paragraph shall be construed to preclude the adoption of appropriate security precautions to be determined by agreement between Georgia and the OPCW. - 3.
+Georgia recognises the right of the OPCW to publish and broadcast freely within the territory of Georgia for purposes specified in the Convention, pursuant to the legislation in force on the territory of Georgia. - 4.
 All official communications directed to the OPCW and all outward official communications of the OPCW, by whatever means or whatever form transmitted, shall be inviolable.
 Such inviolability shall extend, without limitation by reason of this enumeration, to publications, still and moving pictures, videos, films, sound recordings and software.